sagarbhavsar1/ai-podcast-generator_-Standard-TTS-/README.md

 ## Usage

 1. Upload a PDF document using the file selector
-2. Choose your desired podcast length (10, 20, or 30 minutes)
-3. Click "Upload & Generate Podcast"
+2. Click "Upload & Generate Podcast"
-4. Wait for the processing to complete
+3. Wait for the processing to complete
-5. Listen to your podcast directly in the browser
+4. Listen to your podcast directly in the browser
-6. Download the audio file if desired
+5. Download the audio file if desired

 ## How It Works